httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 ## Sending a violation report

-The UA SHOULD report an Expect-CT failure when a connection to a Known Expect-CT Host does not comply with the UA's CT Policy and the host's Expect-CT metadata contains a `report-uri`.
-Additionally, the UA SHOULD report an Expect-CT failure when it receives an Expect-CT header field which contains the `report-uri` directive over a connection that does not comply with the UA's CT Policy.
+The UA SHOULD report Expect-CT failures for Known Expect-CT Hosts: that is, when a connection to a Known Expect-CT Host does not comply with the UA's CT Policy and the host's Expect-CT metadata contains a `report-uri`.

+Additionally, the UA SHOULD report Expect-CT failures for hosts for which it does not have any stored Expect-CT metadata.
+That is, when the UA connects to a host and receives an Expect-CT header field which contains the `report-uri` directive, the UA SHOULD report an Expect-CT failure if the the connection does not comply with the UA's CT Policy.

 The steps to report an Expect-CT failure are as follows.